 - Take 3 For the Sea – the Take3 organisation believes in simple actions can address big problems, in this case, the Plastic in our ocean issues.
 They promote the simple action of taking 3 bits of extra rubbish away with you when you leave the beach.
 It doesn’t matter how big or small, each bit of rubbish will make a difference.
 In fact this is something you can do wherever you go, and make a difference everywhere.

 - Take part in a Beach Clean – So often holidays pass in a blur of doing the same thing everyday for a week, and you get home and hardly feel you’ve been away – I always find that packing stuff into a holiday can make a weekend feel like a week!
 There are beach cleans happening all over the South West, usually in the shoulder seasons when the beaches are a little quieter, but they are a great way to get out, meet people, go to a different beach and give a little something back to nature… Here are a couple of links with some important and useful info:

 - Leave only foot prints.
 Leave less and take everything with you!
-It might sound obvious but, if you plan a day out, take everything in reusable tins or tubs which will last for your whole holiday rather than taking everything in disposable packaging and generating a pile of rubbish every time you go anywhere.
+It might sound obvious but, if you plan a day out, take everything in reusable tins or tubs which will last for your whole holiday rather than taking everything in disposable packaging which will only create rubbish.

-As we all know the effects of climate change are felt on the edges of the world, in places where nature takes over, the ice caps are one and the coast is another – we see the first hand the devastation that single use plastics are having on our oceans so let’s all pull together and take some steps towards change and hopefully we will all be able to enjoy playing with nature.
+As we all know the greatest effects of climate change are felt on the edges of the world, in places where nature takes over, the ice caps are one and the coast is another.
+We see the first hand the devastation that single use plastics are having on our oceans so let’s all pull together and take some steps towards change and hopefully we will all be able to enjoy playing with nature.